marick/lens2/mostly_words/tutorial04-missing.md

     iex> put_in(%Point{x: 1, y: 2}, [Access.key(:missing)], :NEW)
     %{missing: :NEW, y: 2, __struct__: Point, x: 1}

-I assume there's a reason for it, but I don't know what it is.
+I assume there's a reason for that, but I don't know what it is.

 `Deeply.update` can also be used to add fields to a struct, as can `update_in/3`.